hn303/CamLandEc-RM03/supervision2-assignment_invisible_v2.md

 ## Instructions
 1. Read through the instruction carefully.
 You may face problems if you overlook any of the steps.
-2. Please write your answers in a word document and submit on Moodle.
-You can use this [template.docx](data/Sup2_word_template.docx) if you wish.
+2. Please write your answers in a new blank word document and submit on Moodle.
+You can add screen captures to aid your explanation if you wish.

 Note: functions and filename are `highlighted` in this document.